ssmolkin1/i3touchmenu/README.md

 ```bash
 exec --no-startup-id onboard &
 ```
-This will actually launch a tray icon that you can click to show and hide i3.
-However, I prefer to have a separate button for this next to my other touch controls, rather than in the tray.
-However, the `touchkeyboard` module only shows the keyboard, it won't hide it.
-However, the "compact" and "full" keyboard layouts have an "X" button in the right hand corner that will hide the keyboard, so that works well enough for me.
+This will also launch a tray icon that you can click to show and hide onboard.
+However, I prefer to have an additional button for this next to my other touch controls, rather than just in the tray.

 ### touchvolume and touchbrightness
 I use `pactl` for audio controls and `xbacklight` for brightness.
 If you use something else, you will want to configure with the approriate commands.
 You can also adjust the increments/decrements from within the command.